Login E-loket

 Status

 ERA4Health has its origin in different previous H2020 ERA-NETs (ERA-CVD, EuroNanoMed, ERA-HDHL, HDHL-INTIMIC), and initiates a range of activities, of which calls for research projects form the most important part.
-The FWO, in its capacity as research funder, will try to engage itself within the research calls of this partnership, in order to support the research institutes from Flanders.
+The FWO, in its capacity as research funder, will try to engage itself within the research calls of this partnership, in order to support the universities and public research institutes from Flanders.

 Submission